 Disney’s Lowest Rack Rates

 You'll want to book during the days that Disney has the lowest rates (these would usually correspond to the lowest rates at the Disney Springs hotels, too).
-You can check the rate table over at The DIS.
-As of this writing it only has value resorts, but that's what we're advising you book anyways (see below).
-The lowest prices for 2018 are available:
+You can check the rate table over at MouseSavers.
+The lowest prices for 2020 are roughly available around the following dates:

 Checking for Current and Expected Disney Offers